Kurita’s PFAS Water Treatment Approach

 Treatment performance depends on the whole system, including background water chemistry and co contaminants.

-Kurita's PFAS Treatment Service
+Kurita's 360º PFAS Water Treatment Solution

 Understanding PFAS is the first step.
 Designing the right treatment strategy is where Kurita adds value.

-PFAS mapping
+PFAS Analysis

 We investigate your system and potential contaminated sources, with Kurita experts doing sampling on site, data collection, and frequent technical exchanges so recommendations match your existing equipment, constraints, and goals.